Camuti Consultation Service

 Dr. Mia Slotnick

 Dr. Slotnick graduated from Rutgers University with a BS in Animal Science.
 She obtained her Master's degree in Animal and Nutritional Sciences from the University of New Hampshire, and her Doctor of Veterinary Medicine degree from The Ohio State University.
 She has an interest in small animal nutrition and preventative medicine.
-She enjoys cycling and running, and her favorite competitive running distance is the half marathon.
+She has an interest in small animal nutrition and preventative medicine.
+She enjoys cycling, running, gardening, playing piano, baking, and spending time with her husband and 3 grown up boys.

 Dr. Paul Maza